-In Bercy Park, Paris, there is a group of 21 metal sculptures.
-These human figures each have a nationality, and are formed out of the manhole covers sourced from their country.
+Bercy Park, Paris, is home to a group of 21 very interesting sculptures.
+Les Enfants Du Monde each have a nationality, and are formed out of the manhole covers sourced from their country.
 They even have their own names (and personalities!).

 French sculptor Rachid Khimoune’s masterpieces are not easy to find, and you need to be searching for them.
 They’re up on a grassy terrace, near the pedestrian bridge Passerelle Simone de Beauvoir.
 Let’s meet them, and find out where they’re from!